 p.
-130)
+131)

-- Remove screw 1 and pull wheel speed sensor 2 out of the hole. - Remove screws 3. - Press back the brake linings with a light lateral tilting of the left brake caliper on the brake disc.
+- Remove screw 1 and pull wheel speed sensor 2 out of the hole. - Remove screws 3. - Press back the brake linings by slightly tilting the left brake caliper laterally on the brake disc.
 Pull the left brake caliper carefully back from the brake disc and hang to the side.

-Do not operate the hand brake lever when the brake caliper is removed.
+Do not operate the hand brake lever if the brake caliper has been removed.

-- Remove screws 4. - Press back the brake linings with a light lateral tilting of the right brake caliper on the brake disc.
+- Remove screws 4. - Press back the brake linings by slightly tilting the right brake caliper laterally on the brake disc.
 Pull the right brake caliper carefully back from the brake disc and hang to the side.

-Do not operate the hand brake lever when the brake caliper is removed.
+Do not operate the hand brake lever if the brake caliper has been removed.

+- Loosen screw 6 by several rotations.

 - Loosen screws 6.

 - Press on screw 5 to push the wheel spindle out of the axle clamp.

-- Remove screw 5.
+- Remove screw 6.

-Danger of accidents Reduced braking effect caused by damaged brake discs.
+Danger of accidents Damaged brake discs reduce the braking effect.

 - Always lay the wheel down in such a way that the brake discs are not damaged. - Hold the front wheel and remove the wheel spindle.
-Take the front wheel out of the fork.

-Remove spacers 7.
+Take the front wheel out of the fork. - Remove spacers 7.

-15.2 Installing the front wheel 🔌
+15.2 Installing the front wheel 3